poppu-mtg/StackIt/README.md

 ...

 The separation ' / ' is necessary in the current Beta version to match the coded parsing method.
 This can (should?) eventually be improved on.
 The user can request a specific card art by adding the 3 letter code of the corresponding set - e.g. KLD for Kaladesh.

+To test the Beta version, the decklist StressTest1.dec is provided.